Back to Writings

 2. Constitutional Monarchy (सांविधानिक राजतन्त्र)

 The king's powers are limited by a constitution and elected parliament.
 The monarch is often a symbolic head of state.
-Examples: UK (King Charles III), Japan, Sweden, and Nepal from 1990–2001 under the 1990 Constitution.
+Examples: UK, Japan, Sweden, and Nepal from 1990–2001 under the 1990 Constitution.

 King Mahendra created a system that appeared to have structure (पञ्चायत) but the king retained absolute control.
 Political parties were banned.
-This was called a partyless democracy — which is in reality just disguised monarchy.
+This was called a "partyless democracy" — which was in reality just disguised monarchy.

 Historical Origins